CitrineInformatics/gemd-docs/docs/specification/objects.md

 ## Ingredient Spec

 The intent for an ingredient, which annotates a material with information related to its usage in an individual process.
+Note that the `name` and `labels` for an Ingredient Spec are shared with all associated Ingredient Runs.
+These might be better thought of as the name of the role of a material in the process (e.g., binder) and not of the material itself (e.g., portland cement).

 Field name | Value type | Default | Description
 -----------|------------|---------|------------